mekomsolutions/ozone-distro-cambodia/README.md

 * Update 'Physical Examination' in Cervical Cancer Screening form.
 * Added answers to Cervix and Uterus questions in Cervical Cancer Screening form.
 * Updated concepts for TB Symptoms in NCD Consultation form.
-* Added temporature, respiratory rate and spo2 under vitals and biometrics in NCD Consultation form.
+* Added temperature, respiratory rate and spo2 under vitals and biometrics in NCD Consultation form.
 * Renamed 'Sivastatin 20mg' to 'Simvastatin 20mg' in medication of treatment plan in NCD Consultation form.
 * Added drug 'Simvastatin 10mg' for 'Medication of treatment plan' in NCD Consultation form.
 * Updated fields for breast cancer in Cervical Cancer Screening.